Structural Pruning for Diffusion Models: Ralted Works

 \section{Ralted Works}

 \paragraph{Efficient Diffusion Models}

-The existing methodologies principally address the efficiency issues associated with diffusion models via three primary strategies: the refinement of network architectures~\cite{rombach2022high,yang2022diffusion,nichol2021improved}, the enhancement of training procedures~\cite{hang2023efficient,wang2023patch}, and the acceleration of sampling~\cite{ho2020denoising,liu2022pseudo}.
+The existing methodologies principally address the efficiency issues associated with diffusion models via three primary strategies: the refinement of network architectures~\cite{rombach2022high,yang2022diffusion,nichol2021improved}, the enhancement of training procedures~\cite{hang2023efficient,wang2023patch}, and the acceleration of sampling~\cite{ho2020denoising,liu2022pseudo,Liu2023OMSDPMOT}.
 Diffusion models frequently employ U-Net models as denoisers, whose efficiency can be augmented through the introduction of hierarchical designs~\cite{ramesh2022hierarchical} or by executing the training within a novel latent space~\cite{rombach2022high, jing2022subspace}.
 Recent studies suggest integrating more efficient layers or structures into the denoiser to bolster the performance of the U-Net model~\cite{yang2022diffusion,phung2022wavelet}, thereby facilitating superior image quality learning during the training phase.
 Moreover, a considerable number of studies concentrate on amplifying the training efficiency of diffusion models, with some demonstrating that the diffusion training can be expedited by modulating the weights allocated to distinct timesteps~\cite{salimans2022progressive, hang2023efficient}.
 The training efficiency can also be advanced by learning diffusion models at the patch level~\cite{wang2023patch}.
-The final approach underscores sampling efficiency, which typically does not necessitate the retraining of diffusion models~\cite{liu2022pseudo}.
-Numerous studies aim to diminish the required steps through methods such as early stopping~\cite{lyu2022accelerating} or distillation~\cite{salimans2022progressive}.
+In addition, some approaches underscore the efficiency of sampling, which typically does not necessitate the retraining of diffusion models~\cite{liu2022pseudo}.
+In this area, numerous studies aim to diminish the required steps through methods such as early stopping~\cite{lyu2022accelerating} or distillation~\cite{salimans2022progressive}.

 \paragraph{Network Pruning}